aastha-0711/CampingFreakk/README.md

 # 🏕️ YelpCamp - Campground Booking Platform

-YelpCamp is a full-stack web application where users can explore, create, and review campgrounds across the globe.
-The app features campground listings with interactive maps, user authentication, reviews with star ratings, and the ability to contact campground owners.
+YelpCamp is a full-stack web application where users can explore, buy, sell and review properties across the globe.
+The app features campground listings with interactive maps, user authentication, reviews with star ratings, and the ability to contact property owners.

 ---